Sedus/light-my-led/README.md

 # light-my-led

-Make a LED light on an arduino
+ The goal of this project is to make a LED light up on an Arduino using a Raspberry Pi.

+ To make this happen we're gonna use NodeJS with Redis on the Pi.
+The Pi and the Arduino are connected through the serial USB connection.

 ## Raspberry Pi